stephaneVercouillieBMID/slate/source/sharedata.html.md

 **postal_code** | If requested |
 **country** | If requested |

 ###  Capturing claims from the 'claims' parameter

 Typically, the values returned via the <i>"scope"</i> parameter only contain claims about the identity of the User.
-More information about the User can be requested by including additional parameters in the <i>"claims"</i> parameter as specified below:
+More information about the User SHALL be requested by including additional parameters in the <i>"claims"</i> parameter as specified below:

 Parameter | Description
 :-- | :--